What is discoid eczema?

 Who gets discoid eczema?

-Discoid eczema can affect children and adults.
-It is slightly more prevalent in adult males than females.
-In males over the age of 50 years, there is an association with chronic alcoholism.
+Discoid eczema can affect all age groups.
+It is slightly more common in older adult males and younger adult females.
+In males there is an association with chronic alcoholism.
+Drug-induced discoid eczema can be due to medications that cause skin dryness.

 What are the clinical features of discoid eczema?